kenhuangus/usf/llm-secure-cloud/SECURE-LLM-TRAINING-GUIDE.md

 ## 🎯 Overview & Purpose

-The **Secure LLM Training Pipeline** is an enterprise-grade Python script that automates the creation of a complete security-focused infrastructure for training large language models on Google Cloud Platform (GCP).
+The **Secure LLM Training Pipeline** is the Python script that automates the creation of a complete security-focused infrastructure for training large language models on Google Cloud Platform (GCP).

 ### 🎯 **Primary Objectives:**
 - ✅ **Secure Resource Creation** - Build secure VPC infrastructure